McPixeI/react-reddit-app/README.md

 * The rest of relevant tests are under __test__ folder
 * There are tests for redux, server mocking, router, components, and the relevant containers in the page (`PostList and CategoryFilter`)

+### About file exports
+* I didn't use any module resolver because I'm confortable and used to use the `index.js` export aproach of the "real" file in the same folder to simplify a bit component exports

 ### Language

 * I choosed JS over TS because there was a limited time on the challenge and I feel a lot more confortable with it.